Fryuni/inox-tools/packages/inline-mod/README.md

 ## License

 Because this is a port and derivation of part of an idea that is within some existing code, the appropriate licensing for this is somewhat confusing.
-This section describes all that I currenly know about it.

 The original code by Pulumi Corporation is licensed under the Apache 2.0 license.
 All the code made by me is licensed under the MIT license.